 Gibson sold many instruments through teacher-agents until the 1960s and 70s.
 Teacher-Agents owned teaching studios and could sell guitars and gear directly from Gibson with no need for an intermediate dealer.
 Mr. Kessler had a habit of ordering instruments his way from Gibson.
 I purchased a collection of very special instruments ordered special by Mr. Kessler including a 1961 Gibson L-5CT Special (inlays), a 1962 Gibson TB-250 Special with gold hardware and inlays, an A-40 Special Mandola (14 fret mandolin with wider spacing, not yet listed), and a 1964 Gibson TG-25 Octave Mandolin (tenor guitar drilled for 8 strings).

 These are just a few of the coolest guitars and gear to come through the shop in 2018.
 I didn't even mention the 1928 Gibson Nick Lucas Special, or either one of two 1963 Gibson Hummingbird guitars, or the super clean 1965 Fender Jaguar in custom color Fiesta Red with matching headstock!
 Who knows what 2019 will hold?
 Let's hope that kind gentleman from 2012 was wrong about the whole party being over :)

 Do you have a vintage guitar that you'd like to sell?
-I'm always looking to buy nice examples of vintage guitars from Fender, Gibson, Martin, Guild Gretsch, Danelectro, Silvertone, Marshall, etc etc. You can contact me here at the Sell My Vintage Guitar page.
+I'm always looking to buy nice examples of vintage guitars from Fender, Gibson, Martin, Guild Gretsch, Danelectro, Silvertone, Marshall, etc etc. You can contact me here for Where to sell vintage guitars.
 I'd love to chat about your vintage guitar or amplifier.